Skip to main content

 How do agents work?

 Whereas an LLM might generate acceptable, inert responses to general queries and tasks, an agent can leverage the integrated context and tools to provide more relevant responses and even take action.
-For example, you might create an agent that can access your company's knowledge base, repositories, and other resources to help your team with tasks that require knowledge of your specific products, customers, and code.
+For example, you might create an agent that can access your company's documentation, repositories, and other resources to help your team with tasks that require knowledge of your specific products, customers, and code.

 Agents use LLMs as a reasoning engine to process input, determine which actions to take to address the query, and then generate a response.
 The response could be a typical text-based LLM response, or it could involve an action, like editing a file, running a script, or calling an external API.